Best and Cheapest Homeowners Insurance in Minnesota

 How Much Is Homeowners Insurance in Minnesota?

-The average home insurance cost in Minnesota is about $1,783 per year for $250,000 of dwelling coverage.
+The average cost of home insurance in Minnesota is about $2,325 for $300,000 in dwelling coverage.
 This is about on par with the rates in the neighboring states of Michigan and nearby Illinois.

 This number is just an average, and your premium will vary based on many factors.
 For instance, if you have a larger, more expensive house, you’ll most likely pay more for insurance.
 Larger houses have higher replacement costs, which determines your dwelling coverage.

-Look at the table below for average premiums in Minnesota at two different coverage levels and how it affects the average cost of homeowners insurance in Minnesota.
+Look at the table below for average rates in the North Star State at several dwelling coverage levels and how it affects overall average annual premium.

-Although the price of homeowners insurance in Minnesota will vary from house to house, the coverages you receive in your policy – no matter your provider – should largely stay the same.
+Although Minnesota homeowners insurance rates will vary from house to house, the coverages you receive in your policy – no matter your provider – should largely stay the same.
 The most common type of homeowners insurance is the HO3 policy form, an open peril policy.
 The coverages in an HO3 form are:

 Coverage A: Dwelling